 - 1) The Committee approve the transfer of \$48,500 from the Deer Valley Headquarters paving project to the Pinetop regional office paving project.
-Any unexpended monies should revert to the fund from which they were appropriated at completion of these projects. - 2) The JLBC Staff is working with the department to further clarify the components of the Ben Avery Shooting Range electrical/lighting project and reasonableness of the cost estimates.
-JLBC Staff will have further comments for the Committee by the time of the meeting.
+Any unexpended monies should revert to the fund from which they were appropriated at completion of these projects. - 2) The Committee favorably review the reallocation of \$146,000 from the Game & Fish Fund for the Ben Avery Shooting Range electrical/lighting project.